Geometric Generalization of Neural Operators from a Kernel Integral Perspective: Proof of

 The exchange of integrals is justified by Tonelli's and Fubini's theorems, using the bound in \cref{eq:kappa_bound}.
 Hence, mollification damps the Fourier coefficients of $\kappa$ by a Gaussian factor.
-We now derive an $L^{\infty}$ bound on the Fourier tail of $\kappa_{\rm long}$, i.e., on the partial sum over all modes $k\in \bZ^d:\lVert k\rVert_\infty>p$ :

-For the second inequality, we substitute \cref{eq:kappa_k} and consider $k$ in the first quadrant with $k_d > p$.
-For the third inequality, we use the decomposition $\lVert k\rVert_2^2=\sum_i^d k_i^2$ and bound each component separately.
-This completes the proof of \cref{eq:kappa_long_conclusion}.
+We now derive an $L^{\infty}$ bound on the Fourier tail of $\kappa_{\rm long}$, i.e., on the partial sum over all modes $k\in \bZ^d:\lVert k\rVert_\infty>p$ : { }For the second inequality, we substitute \cref{eq:kappa_k} and consider $k$ in the first quadrant with $k_d > p$.
+For the third inequality, we use the decomposition $\lVert k\rVert_2^2=\sum_{i=1}^d k_i^2$ and bound each component separately.
+Finally, we consider the linear operator related to the smooth part